Comparing Shopify and WooCommerce is a showdown between two giants. By the numbers, they are the two biggest ecommerce platforms in the world.

 - Configure your payment gateway, tax set-up and tick other boxes

-As Shopify is hosted, it's quicker to get set up and add your first product to your store.
+On the other hand, as Shopify is hosted, it's quicker to get set up and add your first product to your store.
 You'll just need to:

 - Create a Shopify account